 Scotty Reardon is a through-knee amputee sprinter.
-In the 2013 and 2015 IPC World Championships he took home the Gold medal for his T42 classification in the 100m race and in 2013, equalled his World Record.
+In the 2013, 2015 and 2017 IPC World Championships and the Rio 2016 Paralympics, he took home the Gold medal for his T42 classification in the 100m race and in 2013, equalled his World Record.

 Scotty grew up on a farm outside of Temora in Western NSW and loved to waterski.
 In 2002, at only 12 years of age, Scotty got his shoelace caught in the power shaft of a tractor and severed his right leg through the knee.
 He was rushed from his farm to the Temora hospital, however, being a small town of less than 5,000 people, the hospital wasn’t equipped to deal with such a tragedy.

 Snowy Hydro SouthCare literally helped save Scotty’s life.
 They flew to Temora and helped stabilise Scotty before transporting him to Canberra where the trauma unit was better equipped to operate.
 Here he spent a month in hospital recovering and amazed doctors by re-learning to walk in just one week.

 Scotty continued his love of water-skiing - on one leg, representing Australia three times at the Water-Skiing World Championships and winning the world title twice in 2007 and 2009.